wamp-proto/wamp-proto/spec/basic.md

 ### Extension Messages

 WAMP uses type codes from the core range [0, 255].
 Implementations MAY define and use implementation specific messages with message type codes from the extension message range [256, 1023].
+For example, a router MAY implement router-to-router communication by using extension messages.

 ## Sessions